Teresa Sampsonia: Departure from Safavid Iran

 Etching of Teresa, Lady Shirley, possibly late 18th century.
 Made after an illustration by van Dyck.

 Safavid Iran was disturbed by the death of Shah Abbas a few months after Shirley's death.
 Abbas's grandson, Safi (1629–1642), succeeded him; he was less consistent than his grandfather in his religious tolerance.
-The favourite of Emamqoli Khan, who still wanted to marry Teresa, sent his servants to the Carmelites in Isfahan to capture her.
+The favourite of Imam Quli Khan, who still wanted to marry Teresa, sent his servants to the Carmelites in Isfahan to capture her.
 The priests denied knowing her whereabouts, and advised her to take refuge in the Church of Saint Augustine in New Julfa (the Armenian quarter in Isfahan).
 The priests were brought to the favourite's house and reportedly threatened with torture before they were released.

-The mullah asked Emamqoli Khan for permission to question Teresa again.
+The mullah asked Imam Quli Khan for permission to question Teresa again.
 Since he favoured the Carmelite Fathers, and did not want to insult the mullah, he said that the matter concerned Isfahan prefect (darugha) Khosrow Mirza.
 The prefect, like the governor of Shiraz, was also a Georgian.
 He had Teresa arrested and brought before him; a judge questioned her about her religion.
 She professed her Christianity, reportedly saying that she would die "a thousand times" for it.

 The judge accused her of lying and threatened to burn her alive if she did not convert to Islam.
 When Teresa refused, the judge threatened to have her thrown from a tower; she reportedly said that would suit her better, because she would die (and go to heaven) more quickly.
 According to the Carmelites, the judge was shamed by her reminder of Shirley's service.
 He ended the questioning and reported to the prefect of Isfahan who allowed Teresa to return to her house and had the mullah dismissed.
 The Carmelite Fathers received the necessary permission from the governor of Shiraz in September 1629.
 Teresa's departure was documented in a letter from Father Dimas in the Carmelite archives in Rome:

 18.9.1629 ...
 The lady Countess Donna Teresa, who was the consort of the late Count Palatine Don Robert Sherley, leaves here for Rome; she is a lady of great spirit and valour ...
 In these parts, she has been an apostle and a martyr confessed and professed ...